grav/tjat/README.md

 # Tjat

 A simple, fully browser-based LLM completion client featuring:
-- integration to multiple LLMs
+- integration to multiple providers and models
 - chat history via [InstantDB](https://instantdb.com)

+## FAQ
+Q: Does this app steal my API keys?
+A: No, keys are stored loaclly, and only submitted to model providers
+Q: Can people read my chat history
+A: Only if they can guess your InstantDB app-id

 ## Pre-requisites